-The research project aims at understanding and promoting the use of alternative sentences to imprisonment within the European Union, with a special focus on the most vulnerable people and on the impact of the pandemic on the application and execution of these sentences.
+The research project aimed at understanding and promoting the use of alternative sentences to imprisonment within the European Union, with a special focus on the most vulnerable people and on the impact of the pandemic on the application and execution of these sentences.

-Guided by the ‘Council Conclusions on alternative measures to detention: the use of non-custodial sanctions and measures in the field of criminal justice’ of December 2019, the project aims to contribute to the knowledge on and the promotion of the use of alternative sentences within the European Union.
+Guided by the ‘Council Conclusions on alternative measures to detention: the use of non-custodial sanctions and measures in the field of criminal justice’ of December 2019, the project aimed to contribute to the knowledge on and the promotion of the use of alternative sentences within the European Union.

-Secondly, it aims to promote the use of such alternatives, through training for criminal justice professionals, the development of legislative instruments as well as the design and monitoring of pilot projects, with a view to their possible dissemination in the other Member States.
+Secondly, it aimed to promote the use of such alternatives, through training for criminal justice professionals, the development of legislative instruments as well as the design and monitoring of pilot projects, with a view to their possible dissemination in the other Member States.

 2) Training activities for judges, prosecutors, lawyers and probation officers;